rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

     view.removeFromParent(); //detach the given view from the hierarchy tree

-By default, [View.addToDocument()](api:view) will check if any element ([Element](dart:html)) is assigned with id called `v-main`.
-If found, the views will be inserted into the element.
+By default, [View.addToDocument()](api:view) will check if any DOM element ([Element](dart:html)) is assigned with id called `v-main`.
+If found, the views will be inserted into the DOM element.
 If not found, the views will be inserted right under `document.body`.

-##Attach views under a particular element
+##Attach views under a particular DOM element

-If you want to attach a hierarchy of views to a particular element, you can specify the element as the first argument.
-For example, assume you want want to put it under an element named `part`, you can do as follows.
+If you want to attach a hierarchy of views to a particular DOM element, you can specify the DOM element as the `ref` argument.
+For example, assume you want want to put it under a DOM element named `part`, you can do as follows.

-    view.addToDocument(document.query("#part"));
+    view.addToDocument(ref: document.query("#part"));

 For more information, please refer to [Embed in HTML Page](Embed_in_HTML_Page.md).

 ###Attach views as a dialog

 A dialog is a user interface that limits the user from accessing other user interfaces except the hierarchy views.
 It is useful if you want the user to enter something before proceed.
-To do so, you can specify `mode: "dialog"` when calling [View.addToDocument](api:view), such as
+To do so, you can specify `mode: "dialog"` when calling [View.addToDocument()](api:view), such as

     view.addToDocument(mode: "dialog");